 If you coming via Maitland I suggest you stop at Canada's Oldest General Store, Frieze & Roy.
 This store looks really cool.

 This is a great place to spend a day along the Bay of Fundy.
-There is a wonderful picnic and garden area and the lighthouse has washroom facilities.
+There is a wonderful picnic and garden area.
+The lighthouse has washroom facilities.
 The current lighthouse is a replica of the 2nd lighthouse that was built in 1913.

 Tours along the ocean floor are also available.
 Call 902-369-2529 to book.